 - Attachments

-- Time Tracked (Detailed Entries) – You are not able to report on individual time entries per technician.
+- Time Tracked (Detailed Entries) – You cannot report on individual time entries per technician.

 - Parts Usage or Management